SolderedElectronics/Inkplate-documentation/source/arduino.rst

     No return.

 * **Description**:
-    | Sets all tps pins as outputs
+    | Sets pins connected to e-paper to output state.

   | **Note**: not supported on Inkplate 6COLOR and Inkplate 2